 Ms Delia Mifsud Inguanez graduated with a Masters in Sociology from the University of Malta.
 Her dissertation research consisted of a qualitative study about the needs of mothers in cohabitation, and the extent to which such needs function as discursive constructs.
 During the past 5 years at DISCERN, Delia worked on several research projects – mainly quantitative in nature – such as the Mass Attendance Census.

-Ms Graziella Grima is Clerk at DISCERN.
-Her main activity at DISCERN is of an administrative nature and relates to the day-to-day running of the office.
-She also assists the researchers in various research projects carried out during the year, and takes part in the preparation of DISCERN’s yearly annual lectures.
+Ms Graziella Grima is Clerk at Discern.
+She takes care of administrative duties and the day-to-day running of the office.
+Graziella also assists the researchers in various research projects carried out during the year, and takes part in the preparation of Discern’s annual lectures.